nickdademo/cyfwstorprog_linux/README.md

 **-disponly:**  Display partition information only (no firmware writing will be performed)
 **-delpart:**  Delete all User partitions only (no firmware writing will be performed)

+*Please refer to the document (cyfwstorprog_usage.txt) supplied with the original tool (contained in the Cypress EZ-USB FX3 SDK) for further usage information.*